Truncated Multidimensional Trigonometric Moment Problem: A Choice of Bases and the Unique Solution: A numerical example

-We first consider the example in Subsection 9.1 of \cite{ringh2018multidimensional}.
-Let $y_{\left(t_1, t_2\right)}$ be the steady-state output of a two-dimensional recursive filter driven by a white noise input $u_{\left(t_1, t_2\right)}$.
-Let the transfer function of the recursive filter be
+We consider the example presented in Subsection 9.1 of \cite{ringh2018multidimensional}.
+Let $y_{(t_1, t_2)}$ be the steady-state output of a two-dimensional recursive filter driven by a white noise input $u_{(t_1, t_2)}$.
+The transfer function of the recursive filter is defined as